Space shuttle Columbia was the first shuttle to reach space when it was launched from NASA's Kennedy Space Center on Apr. 12, 1981.

 This would be Columbia's next-to-last mission in orbit, although nobody knew it at the time.

-Columbia's last flight was STS-107, a nearly 16-day research mission focusing on scientific experiments.
-The crew included the first Israeli astronaut, Ilan Ramon, and the first Indian-born woman in space, Kalpana Chawla, was.
+Space shuttle Columbia's final flight was STS-107, a nearly 16-day research mission focusing on scientific experiments.
+The STS-107 crew included the first Israeli astronaut, Ilan Ramon, and the first Indian-born woman in space, Kalpana Chawla.

 As the communications blackout lengthened, and video footage emerged of a large flying object breaking into pieces, it became clear that the crew had not survived.

 According to a crew survival report released by NASA in 2008, the crew likely lived through the initial breakup but fell unconscious quickly as the cabin depressurized.
 They died as the shuttle broke up around them.
-Their remains were retrieved, identified through DNA and returned to the families.
+According to the crew survival report, their remains were retrieved from the ground and identified through DNA and dental records.

 The Columbia Accident Investigation Board was formed to look at the causes of the breakup and to prevent it from happening again.
 Harold W. Gehman Jr., former commander-in-chief of the U.S. Joint Forces Command, chaired the board.
 It included participation from a dozen people, including NASA officials and former astronaut Sally Ride, who was also a member of Challenger's investigation.

 The board concluded that a piece of foam from Columbia's external tank hit the shuttle during launch and caused a fatal breach in Columbia's wing.
 This "foam debris" problem was well-known and documented in the years before Columbia's launch, but over time NASA grew to accept it as part of spaceflight.
 The board recommended this problem be addressed.